NerdPractitioner/stelligent-university/06-auto-scaling/README.md

 _Do you see more instances than the configured "desired capacity"?_

+> No

 ##### Question: Termination Order

 _If an instance is automatically terminated, which is it, the last one created or the first?_

+>The first one

 ##### Question: Termination Policy

 _Can you change your policies to alter which instance gets terminated first?_

+> Yes, you can modify the termination policy of the ASG according to https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-instance-termination.html

 #### Lab 6.3.3: Target Tracking policy